dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/testing-sample.md

 This is because both the EF in-memory database and the SQLite database are case-sensitive by default.
 SQL Server, on the other hand, is case-insensitive!

-EF Core, by design, does not change these behaviors because forcing a change in case-sensitivity can have big performance impact.
+EF Core, by design, does not change these behaviors because forcing a change in case-sensitivity can have a big performance impact.

 Once we know this is a problem we can fix the application and compensate in tests.
 However, the point here is that this bug could be missed if only testing with the EF in-memory database or SQLite providers.

-### Test fails when application is correct
+### Test fails when the application is correct

-Another of the requirements for our application is that, "deleting an Item should delete all associated Tags."
+Another of the requirements for our application is that "deleting an Item should delete all associated Tags."
 Again, easy to test:

 [!code-csharp[DeleteItem](../../../../samples/core/Miscellaneous/Testing/ItemsWebApi/Tests/ItemsControllerTest.cs?name=DeleteItem)]